Periodic limb movement disorder

 Periodic limb movement disorder (PLMD) is a sleep disorder where the patient moves limbs involuntarily and periodically during sleep, and has symptoms or problems related to the movement.
 PLMD should not be confused with restless legs syndrome (RLS), which is characterized by a voluntary response to an urge to move legs due to discomfort.
-PLMD on the other hand is involuntary, and the patient is often unaware of these movements altogether.
-Periodic limb movements (PLMs) occurring during daytime period can be found but are considered as a symptom of RLS; only PLMs during sleep can suggest a diagnosis of PLMD.
+PLMD, on the other hand, is involuntary, and the patient is often unaware of these movements altogether.
+Periodic limb movements (PLMs) occurring during the daytime period can be found but are considered a symptom of RLS; only PLMs during sleep can suggest a diagnosis of PLMD.

 Periodic limb movement disorder is characterized by recurrent episodes of frequent limb movements while sleeping.
-It mostly happens in the lower parts of the body like the toes, ankles, knees and hips.
-It can also, in some cases, appear in the upper extremities of the body.
+It mostly occurs in the lower body, such as the toes, ankles, knees, and hips.
+It can also appear in the upper extremities in some cases.
 These movements can lead the patient to wake up, and if so, sleep interruption can be the origin of excessive daytime sleepiness.

 PLMD is characterized by increased periodic limb movements during sleep, which must coexist with a sleep disturbance or other functional impairment, in an explicit cause-effect relationship.
 Usually, these involuntary movements come from lower extremities (including toes, ankles, knees, and hips), although they can also be observed in upper extremities, occasionally.
 PLMs seem to be common features within many people, and identifying whether or not these movements are clinically relevant for a distinct diagnosis of PLMD remains a challenge for clinical and scientific fields.
-Moreover, diagnosis of PLMD cannot be used when narcolepsy, restless legs syndrome (RLS), REM sleep behaviour disorder (RBD) or untreated obstructive sleep apnea (OSA) is already diagnosed, since abnormal movements during sleep are frequent in these disorders.
+Moreover, diagnosis of PLMD cannot be used when narcolepsy, restless legs syndrome (RLS), REM sleep behavior disorder (RBD) or untreated obstructive sleep apnea (OSA) is already diagnosed, since abnormal movements during sleep are frequent in these disorders.

 Signs and symptoms

 People with PLMD often have excessive daytime sleepiness (EDS), falling asleep during the day, trouble falling asleep at night, and difficulty staying asleep throughout the night.
-Patients also display involuntary limb movements that occur at periodic intervals anywhere from 20 to 40 seconds apart.
+Patients also display involuntary limb movements that occur at periodic intervals, anywhere from 20 to 40 seconds apart.
 They often only last the first half of the night during non-REM sleep stages.
 Movements do not occur during REM because of muscle atonia.

 PLMS can be unilateral or bilateral and not really symmetrical or simultaneous.
 PLMS is often a symptom of RLS but evidence for differences between those two sleep disorders was found in literature.
-Sleep structure differed, when RLS patients had significantly more REM sleep and less stage 1 sleep compared to PLMD patients.
+Sleep structure differed when RLS patients had significantly more REM sleep and less stage 1 sleep than PLMD patients.
 Besides, PLMI was significantly higher in patients with PLMD.